 Later kids were whispering to their glue bottles.
 “Just a little dot right here, Glue Goon, that’s all I need.”
 Or to a classmate, “You’re letting Glue Goon be messy!
 He doesn’t know any better, so you have to teach him!”

-Students can color their own remote and use it as a reminder to practice Stop and Think.
-Consider laminating them and taping them to students’ desks!
+With this printable, students can color their own remote and use it as a reminder to practice Stop and Think.